Reviewable/Reviewable/docs/repositories.md

 *   preventing review completion for N hours after a PR was created, so people get a chance to check it out,
 *   requiring reviews from certain people based on the labels attached to the PR, or
-*   preventing merging of PRs that have commits with "WIP" in the title.
+*   preventing merging of PRs that have commits with “WIP” in the title.

 ### Development environment